aws-samples/amazon-dynamodb-labs/content/game-player-data/join-games/Step1.en.md

 In this script’s `join_game_for_user` function, the `transact_write_items()` method performs a write transaction.
 This transaction has two operations.

-In the transaction’s first operation, youu se a `Put` operation to insert a new `UserGameMapping` entity.
+In the transaction’s first operation, you use a `Put` operation to insert a new `UserGameMapping` entity.
 As part of that operation, you specify a condition that the `SK` attribute should not exist for this entity.
 This ensures that an entity with this `PK` and `SK` doesn’t already exist.
 If such an entity did already exist, that would mean this user already joined the game.

 The second operation is an `Update` operation on the `Game` entity to increment the `people` attribute by one.
 As part of this operation, you add a conditional check that the current value of `people` is not greater than 50.
 As soon as 50 people join a game, the game is full and ready to begin.